eonk/dar_book/docs/01-intro.md

 ## More on objects

 Now that we have covered some of the preliminaries we can move to talk about data.
 In Excel you are used to see your data in a spreadsheet format.
+If you need some recap
-If you did the prep for this session, you should have reviewed some of the materials we covered in *Making Sense of Criminological Data* last semester.
-You should be familiar with the notion of a data set, levels of measurement, and tidy data.
-If you have not.
-This is your chance to do it in [this link](https://rawgit.com/maczokni/MSCD/master/book/bookdown-demo-master/bookdown-demo-master/docs/week1.html#data-variables-and-observations).
+, you should review some of the materials *Making Sense of Criminological Data* that is designed for UG students.
+This [chapter](https://rawgit.com/maczokni/MSCD/master/book/bookdown-demo-master/bookdown-demo-master/docs/week1.html#data-variables-and-observations) will be helpful to have a better understanding of the notion of a data set, levels of measurement, and tidy data.

 R is considerably more flexible than Excel.
 Most of the work we do here will use data sets or **dataframes** as they are called in R. But as you have seen earlier you can have *objects* other than data frames in R. These objects can relate to external files or simple textual information ("I hate computers").
 This flexibility is a big asset because among other things it allow us to break down data frames or the results from doing analysis on them to its constitutive parts (this will become clearer as we go along).